Bred and sold as exotic pets or poached or farmed for their fur, their stories are finding their way into hearts and inspiring positive change.

 How is Cooper a red fox if he's black and white?

-While the red fox itself is not endangered, certain genes can produce rare coats like Cooper’s, a melanistic red fox whose coat could have cost him is life had poachers found him first.
-Cooper is here to let people know that practices like poaching, fur trapping and fur farming still somehow exist.
+While the red fox itself is not endangered, certain genes can produce rare coats like Cooper’s.
+Cooper, a melanistic red fox, is here to let people know that practices like poaching, fur trapping and fur farming still somehow exist.
 Stories like his help us turn that tide.

 That's one funny looking wolf